0xKolten/hacking-stellar-python-edition/README.md

 Hacking Stellar (Python Edition) is an open-source e-book on the basics of the Stellar network.
 It is very much based on and inspired by the e-book Hacking Stellar by 0xfe - except with an emphasis on Python 🐍

-**Note:** As it stands, this is an early release and will likely be a "living" e-book.
+**Early Release Note:** As it stands, this is an early release and will likely be a "living" e-book.
 Features of the Stellar network and features of the Python Stellar SDK are subject to change over time.
+Code is also likely to be improved or changed over time.

 ### What Hacking Stellar Will Teach You